What does James mean?

 James has 28 variants: Diego▲, Diogo, Giacomo, Hamish, Iago, Jacob▲, Jacques▼, Jago, Jagu, Jaime▲, Jaimey, Jaimie, Jame, Jameson▲, Jamey▼, Jamie▼, Jamison▲, Jascha, Jayme, Jaymes, Jaymie, Jem, Jemmy, Jim▼, Jimbo, Jimmie▼, Jimmy▲ and Seamus.

 James has 35 more relations via Jacob, Jimmy, Santiago: Iakob, Iakov, Jaap, Jack, Jackie▼, Jacko, Jackob, Jacky▼, Jaco, Jacobi, Jacobo, Jacobus, Jacoby▲, Jacopo, Jacquet, Jake▲, Jakeb, Jakie, Jakob▲, Jakobe, Jakov, Jakub, Jamesie, Jamsey, Jay▼, Jeb, Jimi, Jimmee, Jimmey, Kapel, Kobus, Shamus, Yakov, Yakup and Yaqub.more]

 James is a very prominent first name for males (#1 out of 1220, Top 1%) and also a very prominent surname for both adults and children (#80 out of 150436, Top 1%).
 (2000 U.S. Census)

 Charted below is the baby name popularity of James for boys.
-James reached its apex position of #1 in the U.S. during the years 1940-1949, and is at #9 presently.
+James reached its apex position of #1 in the U.S. in the 1940s, and is at #9 presently.
 (2014 Birth Statistics)